Kreyren/Ubuntu-AfterMath/README.md

+# ripple-auto-installer
+<b>**THIS SCRIPT IS FOR FRESH NEWLY INSTALLED UBUNTU 16.0.4+**</b><br>
+Uniminin's Auto Dependencies installer!

-# Tony's Ubuntu Aftermath
+# Note
-THIS SCRIPT IS FOR NEW FRESHLY INSTALLED UBUNTU 16.0.4+ It Installs Important pakages which is required for ubuntu.
-This Script is mainly for Newly installed ubuntu who're lazy to install dependencies and softwares for their OS.
+This Installer just install most things for your newly installed Ubuntu OS!
+If you want to use custom modify, You need to edit it yourself. and please fork this project if you use it!
+(THIS IS NOT DESIGNED FOR WINDOWS!).